elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 ## Action type model definition

-Each action type should be defined as `ActionTypeModel` object with the next properties:
+Each action type should be defined as an `ActionTypeModel` object with the following properties:
 ```
   id: string;
   iconClass: string;